learn-co-curriculum/java-visualizer-and-memory/README.md

 }
 ```

+Remove the breakpoint on line 5 by clicking on the red dot next to the line
-Let's put a breakpoint on line 9 and run the program in the debugger to see
+number.
+Now we'll put a breakpoint on line 9 and run the program in the debugger
-what happens with memory when we re-assign the variables `x` and `z`:
+to see what happens with memory when we re-assign the variables `x` and `z`.

 ![call-stack-xyz](https://curriculum-content.s3.amazonaws.com/java-mod-1/java-visualizer-and-memory/call-stack-xyz-again.png)